bazhenov/groovy-shell-server/README.markdown

 Installation
 ------------

-Just drop `groovy-shell-x.x.jar` in your application classpath.
+Just drop all distributed jar files in your application classpath.
 In the moment it's the only option.
 In a future you will be able to use it as a regular maven dependency.

 Using